virtual-labs/exp-newtons-second-law-amrt/experiment/procedure.md

 4. **Change pointer position:**

 This slider is used to change the position of the pointer.
-The pointer is used tomeasure and calculate the time for reaching the pointer position.
+The pointer is used to measure and calculate the time for reaching the pointer position.

 5. **Start Button:**